zammad/zammad-documentation/appendix/configure-env-vars.rst

    Default: ``6042``

-.. note:: Remember to update your nginx config to reflect any changes you make here.
+.. note:: Remember to update your webserver config to reflect any changes you make here.

 🎛️ Performance Tuning
 =====================